Audio Function

 PulseAudio Overview

-Equipment Viewing and Management
+Device Viewing and Management

 1.View available output devices (Sinks)

-• To view the currently available audio output devices on your system and their details, you can use the following command:
+• To view the currently available audio output devices on your system and their details, you can use the following command.

 root@qcm6490-idp:/# pactl list short sinks